KyleHu14/job-tracker/README.md

 ## Project Structure

-The project is comprised of : NextJS as the frontend and Supabase as the backend.
-NextAuth is used for authentication.
+The project is comprised of :
+1. NextJS as the front end framework
+2. Supabase as the backend
+3. NextAuth for authentication

 ## File Structure

+1. **/er-diagrams :** Contains er-diagram files that can be opened in draw.io, the er-diagrams model the db structure in supabase

+2. **/styles :** All CSS files are located in the styles folder.
+CSS files for components are located in styles/components whereas CSS files for pages are located in styles/pages.

-The supabase folder contains a file called supabase.js.
+3. **/supabase :** The supabase folder contains a file called supabase.js.
 Within the supabase file are asynchronous functions that mainly create, update, delete, and perform other operations on the database.

-All CSS files are located in the styles folder.
-CSS files for components are located in styles/components whereas CSS files for pages are located in styles/pages.

 ## Database Structure